vimaier/hpc-knapsack/README.md

       3. Merge both list sorted
       	L_{i+1} := sort_with_ascending_weight( L_i, L'_i )
 After adding all items the optimal solution is at the end of list L_n where n is the number of input items.

 ~~~
 A performance analysis with Eclipse and gprof[2,3] revealed that the algorithm spends 90 percent of his runtime in the function betterPointExists().
 Here is the main line of **gmon.out**
 ~~~
 # Name (location)                               Samples   Calls         Time/Call     % Time
 betterPointExists(PlotPoint*, PlotPoint*, int)	57	       167636	   3.400us	     90.47619
 ~~~
-The implementation of this function can be found in the file NemhauserUllmannSolver.
+The implementation of this function can be found in the class NemhauserUllmannSolver.
 This function checks for a given point if a given list contains a point located in the left upper quarter.
-Basically it is a sequential search on a sorted list with stop criterium.
-In every 'foreach item' iteration we have to search for every point in L\_i if there is a better Point in L'\_i and vice versa.
-All searches of one iteration is independently of each other and can be parallelized.
+Basically it is a sequential search on a sorted list with a stop criteria.
+In every 'foreach item' iteration we have to check for every point in L\_i if there is a better Point in L'\_i and vice versa by searching the lists.
+All searches of one iteration are independent of each other and can be parallelized.

 The following paragraph describes the complexity of this algorithm.
 First we take a look at the storage complexity.
 The only remarkable storage is used for the three lists *list0*, *list1* and *list2* in NemhauserUllmanSolver.
-These lists represents L\_i, L'\_i and L\_{i+1}.
-One list needs in the worst case **2^n** points.
-We have the worst case if we have only items with equal weight and profit.
-Thus we will have only Pareto-optimal points and a line on the plot.
+These lists represent L\_i, L'\_i and L\_{i+1}.
+In worst case, one list needs **2^n** points.
+The worst case occurs, if we solely have items whose weight and profit are equal.
+Thus all points would be Pareto-optimal, which would result in a line on the plot.
 In general this is not the case.
 It is difficult to guess the maximal number of Pareto-optimal points.
-We simply take here 100000 points due to observed previous runs of the algorithm with the input files from *res/*.
+We simply take 100000 points due to previously observed runs of the algorithm with the input files from *res/*.
 One PlotPoint has the size of 24 bytes.
 The size of a list is
 ~~~
 100000 * 24 bytes = 2400000 bytes = 2343.75 kb = 2.29mb
 ~~~
 We have three lists, so we need approximately 6.9mb for the lists.
 Space  is not the bottleneck of this algorithm. <br/>
-The time increases exponentially with the input because the size of the lists become bigger and bigger and and two searches are necessary, one in each of the lists L\_i and L'\_i.
+The time increases exponentially with the input because the size of the lists become bigger and bigger and two searches are necessary, one in each of the lists L\_i and L'\_i.

 ### Parallelization

-Since the most time of the sequential algorithm will be spent checking of better points exist.
-Since a search for a single point is independent it is ideally suited for parallelization.
+Since most of the sequential algorithm's running time will be spent by checking of better points exist and since a search for a single point is independent, the algorithm is ideally suited for parallelization.
 The detection for better points in the sequential algorithm is strongly coupled to the merging of the lists L\_i and L'\_i into L\_{i+1}.
 Before it can be parallelized it has to be decoupled from merging.
 This was done in commit 903ca0fb8f0ab2a94cd20cd2951933b790f6c15d.
 The detection was moved into the function NemhauserUllmannParallelSolver::markAllNonOptimalPoints.
 Afterwards OpenMP (Open Multi-Processing) [[4]](#references) was used to parallelize the for-loop.
-The following code snippet shows the code for detecting not Pareto-optimal points for one list:
+The following code snippet shows the code for detecting non-Pareto-optimal points for one list:

 ~~~{.cpp}
 #pragma omp parallel for if (ctr1 > THRESHOLD_OF_ITEMS_TO_PARALLELIZE)